carlshizi/yoruba-speech-pipelines/README.md

 # yoruba-speech-pipelines
-A research writing sample proposing a data-centric speech pipeline for low-resource Yoruba ASR, TTS, and tone-aware evaluation.
+This repository contains a methodological research paper outlining a data-centric speech pipeline for Yoruba.
+The work focuses on system design, data collection, and evaluation strategy for low-resource ASR and TTS.
+Empirical results are planned as future work.